varnish/hitch/README.md

 maxmium connection behavior, availability of service, etc.

-`stud` has one "cool trick"--it will optionally write the client IP address as the first four octets little endian.
+`stud` has one "cool trick"--it will optionally write the client IP address as the first few octets (depending on IPv4 or IPv6) to the backend.
 In this way, backends who care about the client IP can still access it even though `stud` itself appears to be the connected client.

 Requirements and Limitations
 ----------------------------